Dynflow/dynflow/pages/source/documentation/index.md

 `World#trigger` method returns object of `TriggerResult` type.
 Which is [Algebrick](http://blog.pitr.ch/projects/algebrick/) variant type where definition follows:

+TODO - This example is useless, I'd move it to Advanced or remove it, I'd like to see interaction with result object here

 ```ruby
 TriggerResult = Algebrick.type do